- Travel and Places»

 The crews are always ready to serve.
 They are willing to help even to the smallest things like chopping the onions for your meal.
 They will always offer hands on a way that I got a little shy as I'm not used to those kinds of services.

 When we went for island hopping, we asked them to cook our foods and when we're back our meals are ready.

-All the crews are always smiling, that'll make you comfortable.
-One of the little boy, which I suppose the son of one of the crews played with me and hugged me before we go home.
+All the crews are always smiling.
+It made us comfortable and at home.
+One of the little boy, which I suppose the son of one of the crews played with me and hugged me before we went home.

 In terms of the personnel services and friendliness, I will give them 98%.

-All of us has our own definition of vacation, some wanted it loud with lots of people bumping each other.
-Some wanted to meet new friends in the beach and some wanted to drink all night with bands entertaining them.
+All of us has our own definition of vacation.
+Some wanted it loud with lots of people bumping each other.
+Some wanted to meet new friends on the beach and some wanted to drink all night with bands entertaining them.

 But for me, a vacation is the other way around.
-For me, a vacation is relaxing in front of the beach with my family members.
-I want it peaceful, and stay away from too much people, noise and pollution.
-I'm not anti social, but I prefer a resort that has 2-3 groups sharing the beach, because I want my vacation worthy to let myself relief from the stressful life in the urban.
+My definition of vacation is relaxing in front of the beach with my family.
+I want it peaceful and stay away from too many people, noise, and pollution.
+I'm not anti social, but I prefer a resort that has 2-3 groups sharing the beach because I want my vacation worthy so I can release the tension brought by the urban life.
 That's why Villa Balinmanok is best for me.

-This is also best for kids as the water is shallow and very calm.
-You will not going to worry that the kids will be taken away by the waves.
-They can play to the sand, my youngest niece even said they were white sugar.
+This is also best for kids because the water is shallow and calm.
+You will not be worrying that kids will be taken away by the waves.
+I can assure you that because the area was being protected by the huge rocks from the waves.
+They can also play to the sand.
+My niece thought they are sugar.